cxpartners/sepa-customer-platform/doc/architecture/decisions/0008-custom-frontend-application-frontstage-users.md

 ### 2. Use Microsoft's Dynamics 365 Web Portals to provide & manage the interface.

 Microsoft Dynamics 365 Web Portals provide an 'out the box' customisable web interface for their Dynamics systems.
-The styling and page elements can be customised using their templating system which is based on an open source library created by Shopify called Liquid.
+The styling, page elements & functionality can be customised using the open source templating library 'Liquid' which was created by Shopify.

 #### Positive
 * Web forms and lists can be setup for any custom workflow.